washrafayoub/easy-web-app/examples/README.md

 gui.addView( { id:'X' } ) // ads another empty view to the main page
 ...
 ```

-### gui.getExpress()
-Returns the "express" web service plug-in, so that you can implement
-web services, e.g. for forms commits or loading i18n translations
-(ref. examples with \*).

 ### gui.addLang ( languageId [, translations] )
 Adds a supported language.